RemNil/KI_QWiG/docs/index.md

   - Users ask questions in natural language and receive comprehensive, cross-document answers instantly.

-- Security & Scalability:

-  - Fully internal and compliant with data protection standards.

-  - Open-source and cost-effective, with effortless expansion as new documents are added.

 ### Why it matters {-}
-Clinical development of new medicinal products is different from many other business models in that it critically depends on voluntary or even [altruistic](https://onlinelibrary.wiley.com/doi/abs/10.1353/hcr.0.0164) [@jansen2009ethics] research participation and hence on [public trust](https://academic.oup.com/bjps/advance-article-abstract/doi/10.1093/bjps/axz023/5524669?redirectedFrom=fulltext). *"Information gain per unit of accepted research burden"* is a useful concept [introduced](https://www.youtube.com/watch?v=5ECTE0gbwFU=0m52s) to think about how the current regulatory oversight system learns from past [clinical R&D efforts](https://www.ema.europa.eu/en/documents/other/laboratory-patient-journey-centrally-authorised-medicine_en.pdf) -- a prerequisite of earning public trust.
-Information cannot only be gained from performing clinical research but throughout the entire regulatory process including post-marketing health technology assessment.
-Hence, research responsibilities to make most out of the available information extends far beyond the publishing study results.
+Clinical development of new medicines differs from many business models because it relies critically on voluntary, even  [altruistic](https://onlinelibrary.wiley.com/doi/abs/10.1353/hcr.0.0164) [@jansen2009ethics] research participation and hence on [public trust](https://academic.oup.com/bjps/advance-article-abstract/doi/10.1093/bjps/axz023/5524669?redirectedFrom=fulltext). *"Information gain per unit of accepted research burden"* is a useful concept [introduced](https://www.youtube.com/watch?v=5ECTE0gbwFU=0m52s) to think about how regulatory oversight learns from past [clinical R&D efforts](https://www.ema.europa.eu/en/documents/other/laboratory-patient-journey-centrally-authorised-medicine_en.pdf) -- a prerequisite of earning public trust.
+Information is gained not only from conducting clinical research but throughout the entire regulatory process, including post-marketing health technology assessment.
+Therefore, research responsibilities to maximize available information extend well beyond publishing study results.

 In this spirit, the Dossier-Graph knowledge graph is designed to transform post-marketing health technology assessment data into actionable insights, honoring the contributions of the many patients involved in current research.